Assessment of Personality Dimensions Across Situations in Dyadic Role-Play Scenarios: Results and Analysis

-For non-verbal features, we generally observe that features related to speech energy, voicing rate, and head nods are positively correlated with all personality dimensions except neuroticism in the \textit{interview} scenario.
-In the \textit{desk} scenario, we observe positive correlations between features related to speaking activity, number of pauses, and speech energy, and agreement.
-On the other hand, this set of non-verbal features is negatively correlated with neuroticism in the \textit{desk} interaction.
-Interestingly, the observed negative correlations between speech pauses and neuroticism differ from psychology research that found longer and more frequent speech pauses in the public speaking of anxious individuals \cite{hofmann1997speech, lewin1996enduring}.
+For non-verbal features, we observe that features related to speech energy, voicing rate, and head nods are positively correlated with all personality dimensions except Neuroticism in the \textit{interview}.
+In the \textit{desk} scenario, we observe positive correlations between features related to speaking activity, number of pauses, and speech energy, and Agreement but negative correlations between these features and Neuroticism.